London Studio: Virtual reality

 London Studio developed a virtual reality (VR) rendering technology, called LSSDK, which supports PlayStation 4 and PC.
 This engine was first used in PlayStation VR Worlds, which contained five virtual reality experiences: "The London Heist", "Into The Deep", "VR Luge", "Danger Ball" and "Scavenger's Odyssey".
 While VR Worlds received mixed reviews, "London Heist" was critically acclaimed, and the game was commercially successful.
 Developing titles for the virtual reality headset became the company's main focus.
 The studio's next game was Blood & Truth, which serves as the successor to the London Heist level.
 It became the first VR title to reach number 1 on the UK's retail sales chart when it was released in May 2019.

-Upcoming game

-The studio is currently working on a cooperative multiplayer game for the PlayStation 5.
+In 2022, the studio was working on a cooperative multiplayer game for the PlayStation 5.
 Set in a modern fantasy London, it was described by studio head Tara Saunders as the company's "most ambitious project to-date".
-Players do not need to use a virtual reality headset to play this game.
+Players wouldn't need to use a virtual reality headset to play this game.

+Closure

+In February 2024, Sony announced that it was proposing the closure of the studio as part of wider layoffs that includes 8% of the company's workforce, or 900 employees.
+The studio closed in May 2024.